 always curious about the world around me

 My name is Liwei Wu.
 I am studying Statistics and Computer Science at University of California-Davis.
-As a third-year PhD candidate, my research focus is on designing and implementing novel machine learning algorithms for recommender systems that can handle massive datasets.
+As a fourth-year PhD candidate, my research focus is on designing and implementing novel machine learning algorithms for recommender systems that can handle massive datasets.
 I am jointly advised by Professor Cho-Jui Hsieh and Professor James Sharpnack.
+I obtained MS in Statistics in 2016 and MS in Computer Science in 2018 along the way in doctoral program.
 Before moving to Davis, I received a BSc (First Class Honors) in Computing Mathematics from City University of Hong Kong in 2014.
 I did my undergraduate thesis on Extreme Value Thoery under supversion of Professor Xiang Zhou.

 As to my working experience, I worked at AT&T Labs as an intern on cloud services (AT&T Integrated Clouds) team during 2017 summer.
 During 10 weeks internship (well, actually 9 weeks, had to 1 travel to Canada and present my work at KDD'17 for 1 week), I was able to file a patent application for a scalable, multi-threaded and distributed approach I invented for Operational Management for sequence data on Cloud Platforms incorporating the tools and novel algorithms described later.